 Don’t miss Quality Sense Conf!
-Organized by Abstracta, it will be focused on various and multiple software testing topics.
+Organized by Abstracta, it will be divided into 14 sessions, focused on various and multiple software testing topics.
 The event will take place right after WOPR (Workshop on Performance and Reliability) in Montevideo, Uruguay, and you can take the opportunity to meet in person many of the workshop speakers.
 Register here.

 Quality Sense Podcast: Sofia Palamarchuk – Mobile app performance

 Finding new solutions for testing mobile performance on the client side In today’s Quality Sense episode, Federico Toledo sits down for a chat with a colleague and friend, Sofia Palamarchuk.
 She’s a Director and Board Member of Abstracta and the co-founder and CEO of Apptim,…

 Reviewing JMeter’s new online editor BlocklyJMX is a web-based alternative to JMeter for viewing and editing test plan files.
 If you aren’t familiar with JMeter, it’s an open source application designed to load test functional behavior and measure performance.
 Still in its early stages of…